 This document will inform the work of the Council for all matters related to the Licensing Act 2003.
 It should be considered by all those carrying out licensable activities in the Borough.

-I welcome the publication of this policy and hope it will contribute to the prosperity of our communities, the success of local businesses, and improve the safety of and the quality of life for local residents and visitors to our area.
+I am confident the Policy will contribute to the prosperity of our communities, the success of local businesses, and the safety and quality of life for residents and visitors.

-Councillor J Price Cabinet Member for Environment
+Councillor I Fordham Cabinet Member for Environment

 2. Introduction

 Consultation